The story behind Camilla’s diamond necklace for the coronation

-The Queen Consort is wearing a stunning piece of jewellery known as the Coronation Necklace to her and King Charles III’s crowning ceremony.
+Queen Camilla wore a stunning piece of jewellery known as the Coronation Necklace to her and King Charles III’s crowning ceremony on Saturday (6 May).

 Camilla arrived at Westminster Abbey alongside the King wearing the historic piece of jewellery that was worn during coronations in 1902, 1911, 1937 and 1953.